 By Bhavan Kumar

-Student safety is obviously an important aspect regarding Yoga instructor training and education.
+Student safety is obviously an important aspect regarding classes, Yoga instructor training, and education in general.
 After all, there are many different physical styles, from Hatha to Bikram, and they each have their own risks.
 A Yoga teacher should be well trained so that he or she can observe the students and help to prevent injury or exacerbate old ones.
 Keeping student safety in mind can mean a number of things, including asana modification, assistance with poses or just offering words of encouragement.

 Hatha Yoga is generally considered to be very accessible for people of all different types of fitness levels.
 Many people walk into a class for the very first time might not know what to expect.
 That’s why it can be so beneficial to talk to the class as a whole for a few minutes before beginning.
 Asking if there is anything in particular that people want to work on or asking about previous injuries can help students feel more included.
 This is also a good time to ensure that you will offer modifications for certain asanas, especially ones that might be problematic for some people.